Aglglg/No-Reload-Mod-Manager/README.md

 ## 🛡️ Security Concerns
 - Runs in the **background**, app icon can be seen on Tray.
 - **VirusTotal Reports**: Some antivirus programs may flag this tool's **installer** file.
 If you scan the installed app it's actually fine, but if you scan the installer, it might be flagged.
 Because I use **Inno Setup Compiler** to create the **Installer**.
 - **If unsure, check the GitHub source code before use.** Or build it yourself if you understand flutter(for personal use only).
-Or just don't use it
+Or just don't use it.

 ---